Last modified: February 12, 2020 | Previous Versions

 9.1 Limited Liabilities.

 9.2 Unlimited Liabilities.
-Nothing in this Agreement excludes or limits either party’s Liability for:
+Nothing in the Agreement excludes or limits either party’s Liability for:

 10. Insurance.
 During the term of the Agreement, each party will maintain, at its own expense, appropriate insurance coverage applicable to performance of the party’s respective obligations under the Agreement, including general commercial liability, worker’s compensation, automobile liability, and professional liability.